 Making an Impact

-Close to 260 million people (82% of the total U.S. population) live inside the boundaries of Clean Cities coalitions.
+About 284 million people (86% of the total U.S. population) live inside the boundaries of Clean Cities coalitions.
 Clean Cities coalitions make an impact in their communities every day.
-Nationwide, nearly 14,000 stakeholders participate in Clean Cities coalitions, and through their collective efforts they are transforming local and regional transportation markets.
+Nationwide, nearly 20,000 stakeholders participate in Clean Cities coalitions, and through their collective efforts they are transforming local and regional transportation markets.

-Clean Cities stakeholders have access to an array of resources, including:
+Clean Cities coalition stakeholders have access to an array of resources, including:

-- Networking opportunities with fleets and industry partners who have experience in alternative fuels and advanced vehicles
+- Networking opportunities with fleets and industry partners who have experience in alternative fuels and advanced vehicle technologies

 - Technical training, workshops, and webinars

-- Information resources on alternative fuels, advanced vehicles, idle reduction, and other technologies that reduce petroleum use
+- Information resources on alternative fuels, advanced vehicles, idle reduction, energy efficient mobility systems, and other fuel-saving strategies and technologies

 - Individual consultation and technical assistance

 - Funding opportunities from the U.S. Department of Energy

 - Information about funding sources from state and local government agencies, nonprofits, and foundations